tregubovav-dev/TaurusTLS/README.md

 ```

 ### TaurusTLS\demos\TaurusFTPClient\TaurusFTPClient.dproj
-This is a fully-functional FTP client that is multi threaded using the VCL Framework.
+This is a fully-functional Delphi-only FTP client that is multi threaded using the VCL Framework.
 It has been tested with the following servers:
 - CompleteFTP - https://enterprisedt.com/products/completeftp/
 - FileZilla Server - https://filezilla-project.org/
 - ProFTPD - http://www.proftpd.org/